Jiago/NxtMint/README.md

 Application data will be stored in a system-specific directory unless you specify your own directory using the -Dnxt.datadir command-line option.
 The default directories are:

   - Linux: user-home/.NxtMint
   - Mac: user-home/Library/Application Support/NxtMint
   - Windows: user-home\AppData\Roaming\NxtMint

-Perform the following steps to install NxtMint on your system.
+Perform the following steps to install NxtMint on your system:

   - Install the Java 8 runtime if you do not already have it installed.
   - Download the latest version from https://github.com/ScripterRon/NxtMint/releases.
   - Extract the files from the archive in a directory of your choice.
   - Copy sample.NxtMint.conf to the application data directory and rename it to NxtMint.conf.
 Edit the file to specify your desired NRS server, your secret passphrase (the passphrase will not be sent to the server) and the desired number of CPU threads and/or GPU intensity.
 If you are using the GPU, start with gpuIntensity=1 and gpuDevice=0,32,32 and then increase the values until either there is no further improvement in the hash rate or your graphics card begins to overheat.
 Your device driver will fail to load the OpenCL kernel if you exceed the available resources (this is especially true for Scrypt since it has a large memory requirement).
 The global size (work group size * work group count) determines how much storage is required.
   - Copy sample.logging.properties to the application data directory and rename it to logging.properties.
 Edit the log file name if you want to place it somewhere other than the temporary directory for your userid.
   - Install OpenCL if you want to use the GPU for mining.
 The OpenCL runtime library must be in PATH (Windows) or LD_LIBRARY_PATH (Linux).
   - Rename sample.mint.sh to mint.sh and sample.mint.bat to mint.bat.
 Edit the appropriate file to fit your needs.

 Build